kauanhindlmayer/javascript/README.md

-# JavaScript Course @cursoemvideo
+# JavaScript Course

-This repository contains all exercises done during the JavaScript course of the @cursoemvideo channel;
+This repository contains all exercises done during the JavaScript course of the @cursoemvideo channel.